Giovanni van Bronckhorst: 2010 World Cup

 Van Bronckhorst was included in the Netherlands' preliminary squad for the tournament, and on 27 May 2010, Dutch manager Bert van Marwijk announced he would be part of the final squad of 23 and would serve as team captain.
 In the semi-final against Uruguay, he scored the opening goal of a 3–2 win.
 The powerful long-range strike – which rose into goalkeeper Fernando Muslera's top left-hand corner – was widely considered one of the best goals in World Cup history.
+In November 2022, FIFA included this goal in its list of the 22 best goals.

 Van Bronckhorst's final match for the Netherlands and as a professional footballer came in the World Cup final against Spain.
 He was substituted in the 105th minute for Edson Braafheid with the score 0–0, only for Andrés Iniesta to condemn the Dutch to a defeat, scoring the only goal of the match in the 116th minute.
 After ending the tournament as runners-up, Van Bronckhorst stated he was proud of what the team had achieved.